Old Fashioned Molasses Cookies

 What is the best molasses to use?

-Molasses can vary in both flavor and intensity.
-My personal favorite is Grandmas Brand.
-Molasses will stay good on your shelf for years to come.
-If you are cooking outside of the United States look for fancy molasses.
-Avoid cooking molasses or blackstrap molasses, they are too bitter for this recipe.
+Molasses can vary in flavor and intensity.
+My personal favorite is Grandma’s Brand – it’s unsulphured or fancy molasses outside the US.
+Avoid cooking molasses, blackstrap molasses, and treacle because they are too bitter for this recipe.

 Molasses cookies taste similar to a gingersnap but they are soft and chewy instead of crisp.
 They are a great combination of cinnamon and ginger flavor.